-Delingpole: Boris's Conservatives Bow Down to Buzzfeed
+Delingpole: Boris's Conservatives Bow Down to BuzzFeed, Guardian

 “Daniel has accepted this and apologised.”

-Buzzfeed got similarly erect over this amazing ‘Conservative MP caught being conservative’ gotcha.
+BuzzFeed got similarly erect over this amazing “Conservative MP caught being conservative” gotcha.

 But is it really the job of a Conservative administration to make the hacks from hard-left media organisations get big in their trousers?

-Surely, that massive victory Boris Johnson won in the last general election was supposed to represent a new compact with the British people: one in which the craven political correctness, ideological spinelessness and endless leftward drift of the May and Cameron fake Conservatives would be replaced, at the very least, by a more honest, commonsense approach to governing, in tune with the populist spirit of Brexit.
+Surely, that massive victory Boris Johnson won in the last general election was supposed to represent a new compact with the British people: one in which the craven political correctness, ideological spinelessness, and endless leftward drift of the May and Cameron fake Conservatives would be replaced, at the very least, by a more honest, commonsense approach to governing, in tune with the populist spirit of Brexit.

-Just, for example, because the leftist media feigns outrage — and amasses evidence of outrage from a few of the usual rentaquote suspects — over a Conservative attending a conservative conference does not make it necessary for Conservative HQ to take the leftist media at its word.
+Just, for example, because the leftist media feigns outrage — and amasses evidence of outrage from a few of the usual rent-a-quote suspects — over a Conservative attending a conservative conference does not make it necessary for Conservative HQ to take the leftist media at its word.

 It’s just the leftist media doing what the leftist media does: in its imagination, everyone to the right of Diane Abbott is literally Hitler, every conservative conference is automatically far right.
-The Conservative party has no business whatsoever endorsing the Guardian’s and Buzzfeed’s deranged left-wing Weltanschauung.
+The Conservative party has no business whatsoever endorsing the Guardian‘s and BuzzFeed’s deranged left-wing Weltanschauung.

 Robinson: MP Daniel Kawczynski’s Trial by Media is a Witch Hunt Against Conservatives https://t.co/vBWbzphtkl